khush1811/Zeta---Ethos/README.md

 Automation: Streamlines repetitive tasks with customizable workflows.
 Real-Time Monitoring: Track key metrics and generate detailed reports.
 Scalability: Handles small to large-scale operations with ease.
-Third-Party Integrations: Seamlessly integrates with tools like [relevant tools].
+Third-Party Integrations: Seamlessly integrates with various tools.
 Security: Protects data with encryption and role-based access controls.

 # Navigate into the directory